Glass Candy: 2011–2015: Body Work and commercial use

+2018–2019: Warm in the Winter lawsuit and final EP's

+In 2018, Australian songwriter Harry Vanda filed a lawsuit with late George Young's estate Boomerang Investments against both Glass Candy, members Johnny Padgett (Jewel) and Lori Monahan (No), Kobalt Music Publishing, and Air France for copyright infringement over their single "Warm in the Winter", and its use in Air France's "France is in the Air" campaign, claiming the band knowingly copied the melody and lyrics to John Paul Young's 1977 song "Love Is In The Air", which Vanda and Young co-wrote.
+In 2020, Australian judge Nye Perram ruled that Boomerang Investments was entitled to damages for digital downloads of "Warm In The Winter".

-Glass Candy digitally released the "Naked City" and "The Beat's Alive" EPs in 2019.
+In 2019, five years after their last release "Rise", Glass Candy digitally released their final EPs "Naked City" and "The Beat's Alive", before No created the group Fawn with former Chromatics member Nat Walker in 2022.

 Musical style

 No's vocals have been likened to 1960s German singer Nico and "a frightened Debbie Harry or a pissed-off Lene Lovich in a haunted disco".
 Their work as of 2008 borrows from Italo disco, freestyle music, Krautrock, hip hop, and new wave.

 Jewel has cited Marilyn Monroe films, 1980s cop show soundtracks, Goblin, and John Carpenter soundtracks as influences.
 All music tracks are produced by basic analog equipment, without the use of computers.
 Critics have also compared the group to Nina Hagen, the Shirelles, David Bowie, James Chance, and Jarboe.
 Glass Candy has covered songs by James "Sugar Boy" Crawford, Kraftwerk, Roxy Music, Belle Epoque, Dark Day, the Rolling Stones, and Queen.
 The group has also said that stores could appropriately file their music "between Olivia Newton-John, Suicide and Schoolly D".